-

 Because people can build businesses in almost any industry, there are many different types of entrepreneurs.
 From fashion to charities, an entrepreneur is classified more by what they do rather than where they work.
 With that in mind, there are a few different "types" of entrepreneurs.
 Let’s take a look:

-And here's the thing: you can be a mixture of all of these!
-You can be both a business and social entrepreneur – in fact, you'll probably need to be to make a living out of your idea.
-It all depends on your ideas.
+These are not necessarily separate categories - you could be a mixture of all three!
+You can be both a business and social entrepreneur.
+In fact, you'll probably need to be to make a living out of your idea.
+It all depends on what you come up with.

 Because entrepreneurs make things happen for themselves, you don't typically find entrepreneur jobs being advertised.
 But if you've got a great idea and you think you could make a business out of it, you don't have to wait till you leave school – take some inspiration (and tips) from these young entrepreneurs who started their businesses while they were still in education.